Xdebug deepens debugging PHP apps and websites to a level you can’t receive from the manual process of using code level

 Send the text file information into the wizard at Xdebug Wizard.
 Then follow the instructions the wizard supplies.

-Also, if you are using OSX you may need to run
+Also, if you are using macOS (formerly OSX), you may need to run

 The instructions should look something like: